salva09/skripter/README.md

 - [ ] Option to change the theme
 - [ ] Add the ability to read input from the console
 - [ ] Better syntax highlighting and a code completion system
+- [ ] Use Jetpack Compose for Desktop?

 ## Built with
 * [Kotlin](https://kotlinlang.org/) - Programming language